dehercar/portfolio/README.md

 NLP tool developed in Python using RegEx, NLTK and scikit-learn (Tfidf, SVM) and Descriptions-UNSPSC labels as datasource (csv) to retrieve UNSPSC for a given part description.

 ### **Part Number Matcher**
-This is a Power BI dashboard that uses as datasource conclusions of similarities on Part Numbers to identify duplicated developed with Python and using RegEx, fuzzywuzzy, and PyODBC library to connect to SQL Server.
+This is a Power BI dashboard that uses as datasource conclusions of similarities on Part Numbers to identify duplicated developed with Python and using RegEx, fuzzywuzzy and PyODBC library to connect to SQL Server, as well as gathering data from other Power BI datasources using DAX Studio.

 ### **Productivity Predictor**
 This is a Tableau dashboard developed for a Procurement Community whose datasource has future productivity predictions at part number level with two main purposes: